// Check capacity

 When you provide a key to a hashtable, it passes this key to the hash function.
 This hash function uses some sort of hashing algorithm to transform this key into an index.
 This index is actually an array index.
 It is a position in the underlying array of the hashtable.
 This is how a key identifies a specific position (or location) inside the hashtable structure.

 The operation described in the previous paragraph is normally called an insertion operation.
 Because you are inserting new values into the hashtable.
 But there are other types of operations in hashtables such as delete and lookup.
 Delete is self describing, it is when you delete (or remove) a value from the hashtable.
-While lookup corresponds to when you retrieve (or look at) a value that is stored in the hashtable, by using the key that identifies the location where this value is stored.
+While lookup corresponds to when you look at a value that is stored in the hashtable, by using the key that identifies the location where this value is stored.

 Sometimes, instead of storing the values directly, the underlying array of the hashtable might be an array of pointers, i.e. the buckets of the array stores pointers that points to the value, or also, may be an array of linked lists.
-These cases are commom on hashtables that allows duplicate keys, or, in other words, on hashtables that effectively handle “collisions” that may arise from the hash function.
+These cases are common on hashtables that allows duplicate keys, or, in other words, on hashtables that effectively handle “collisions” that may arise from the hash function.

 Duplicate keys, or this “collision” thing that I’m talking about, is when you have two different keys that points to the same location (i.e. to the same index) in the underlying array of the hashtable.
 This might happen depending on the characteristics of the hash function that is being used in the hashtable.
 Some implementations of the hashtable will actively deal with collisions, meaning that, they will handle this case in some way.
 For example, the hashtable might transform all buckets into linked lists.
-Because with a liked list you can store multiple values into a single bucket.
+Because with a linked list you can store multiple values into a single bucket.

 There are different techniques to handle collisions in hashtables, which I will not describe in this book, because it is not our main scope here.
-But you can find a good description of some of the most commom techniques at the Wikipedia page of hashtables (Wikipedia 2024).
+But you can find a good description of some of the most common techniques at the Wikipedia page of hashtables (Wikipedia 2024).

 11.2.2 Hashtables in Zig

-The HashMap struct is a general-purpose hashtable, which have very fast operations (lookup, insertion, delete), and also, quite high load factors for low memory usage.
-You can create and provide a context object to the HashMap constructor.
-This context object allows you to tailor the behaviour of the hashtable itself, because you can provide a hash function implementation to be used by the hashtable through this context object.
+struct is a general-purpose hashtable, which have very fast operations (lookup, insertion, delete), and also, quite high load factors for low memory usage.
+You can create and provide a context object to the HashMap

 But let’s not worry about this context object now, because it is meant to be used by “experts in the field of hashtables”.
 Since we are most likely not experts in this field, we are going to take the easy way to create a hashtable.
-Which is by using the AutoHashMap() function.
+Which is by using the AutoHashMap()

 const std = @import("std");